About Dr Brian Ang

 Digital screen overexposure causing eye strain

-Methylcobalamin, the natural form of cobalamin found in food, has superior bioavailability.
-It is the biologically active form of vitamin B12, ready to participate in chemical reactions immediately after absorption.
+Methylcobalamin is the natural form of cobalamin found in food and boasts superior bioavailability.
+This biologically active form of Vitamin B12 is ready to jump into action immediately after absorption, participating directly in the body’s chemical reactions.

-Methylcobalamin, a natural form of vitamin B12, has gained popularity due to its significant benefits for the eyes.
-It engages in several cellular actions and has shown unique efficacy in protecting healthy vision.
+Methylcobalamin, the natural form of Vitamin B12, is gaining recognition for its substantial benefits to eye health.
+It engages in numerous cellular actions and has demonstrated remarkable efficacy in protecting vision.

-One of the primary roles of methylcobalamin in eye health is its contribution to the functionality of the optic nerves.
-Vision depends on the optic nerve to transmit visual information from the retina to the brain.
-A deficiency in vitamin B12 can lead to optic neuropathy, a condition that may result in progressive and potentially irreversible vision loss if not treated.
+The relationship between Vitamin B12 and eye health has rightfully garnered considerable attention.
+One of the primary functions of methylcobalamin is supporting the functionality of the optic nerves.
+The optic nerve is crucial for vision as it transmits visual information from the retina to the brain.
+A deficiency in Vitamin B12 can lead to optic neuropathy, a condition that may cause progressive and potentially irreversible vision loss if left untreated.

 The visual pathway travels from the eye through the optic nerve to the brain

-Methylcobalamin helps maintain the myelin sheath, the protective casing that wraps around nerve fibers, including the optic nerve.
-This sheathing is crucial for the efficient and fast propagation of electrical signals.
-Damage or deterioration in the myelin sheath around the optic nerve can cause visual defects or even blindness.
+Methylcobalamin helps maintain the myelin sheath, the protective layer around nerve fibers, including those of the optic nerve.
+This sheath is essential for the efficient and rapid transmission of electrical signals.
+Damage or deterioration of the myelin sheath around the optic nerve can result in visual defects or even blindness.

 Long term oral administration of methylcobalamin was effective in maintaining visual field function in normal tension glaucoma patients.